x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/change-um-dial-plan.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..

-## How do you do this?

-### Step 1: Create the new UM dial plan
+## Step 1: Create the new UM dial plan

 > [!IMPORTANT]
 > If you're migrating UM-enabled users to Microsoft Office Communications Server 2007 R2 or to Microsoft Lync Server, you must first create a SIP URI dial plan.

 For detailed instructions, see [Create a UM dial plan](../../voice-mail-unified-messaging/connect-voice-mail-system/create-um-dial-plan.md).

-### Step 2: Disable the user for Unified Messaging
+## Step 2: Disable the user for Unified Messaging

 For detailed instructions, see [Disable voice mail for a user](disable-voice-mail.md).

-### Step 3: Enable the user for Unified Messaging on the new UM dial plan
+## Step 3: Enable the user for Unified Messaging on the new UM dial plan

 > [!IMPORTANT]
 > If you're moving users to an environment with Office Communications Server 2007 R2 or Lync Server, you must also include a SIP Resource Identifier for the user when you enable them for UM.
 You must also select the UM mailbox policy that's associated with a SIP dial plan.